mesozoic-egg/tinygrad-notes/symbolic-mean.md

       self.lazydata: Union[LazyBuffer, MultiLazyBuffer] = MultiLazyBuffer.from_sharded(data, device, None) if isinstance(data, LazyBuffer) else data
     else:
       self.lazydata = data if data.device == device else data.copy_to_device(device)
 ```

+The starting point would be to make this initializer accept `Variable` and have
+downstream operations to recognize this datatype.

 Feel free to now take a look at the PR that implemented it and hopefully
 it become clear what it accomplished: https://github.com/tinygrad/tinygrad/pull/4362